azlanadzmi/Self-Reflection/README.md

 # Muhammad Azlan bin Adzmi

-## Objective
 My objective and goal for this course was to gain knowledge in the field of computer and technology.
-The knowledge taught by the lecture was very useful, helping me to understand more about the main concepts of the computer science course.
+The knowledge taught by the lecture was very useful.
+It's  helping me to understand more about the main concepts of the computer science course.
+The assigned project also helped me learn about how to apply design thinking to the project development process.

-## Insights and Learnings

-### Course Knowledge
-I gained a better understanding of the main concepts in computer science.
-The lectures provided foundational knowledge crucial for my studies.

-### Project Experience
-Through the project, I learned how to apply **design thinking** to the project development process.
-It enhanced my ability to explain each level of design, decision-making, and problem-solving.
-Additionally, I understood how design thinking can be effectively incorporated into development processes.

-### Teamwork and Group Management
-I developed better teamwork skills to solve problems collaboratively.
-My skills in group management and coordination also improved significantly.

-### Practical Application
-The assigned project helped me bridge theoretical concepts with practical applications.
-It gave me a clearer understanding of how projects are developed and managed.

-## Conclusion
+The project helped me to explain each level of design, decision making and problem solving, with a clearer understanding of how the work goes and how design thinking can be incorporated into development.
+I also learned about how good teamwork helps in solving problems and improved my skills in group management.
+With the knowledge gained during this project it allowed me to understand the course.

-The knowledge and skills I gained are meaningful and essential for my study and future career in this field.
-This course has enhanced my **software engineering** skills and expanded my knowledge and understanding about **information technology industry**.
-The experience will continue to guide me as I pursue my goals in the field of computer science and technology.
+In conclusion, the knowledge and skills I gained are very meaningful and important in my study and career in this field.
+It will not only enhance my software engineering skills but also expand my knowledge and understanding of other important aspects of the information technology industry.